Haslefoot Bridges

-Haslefoot Bridges (died about 1677) was an English Puritan minister, who was ejected from St Alban, Wood Street in 1662.
+Haslefoot Bridges (died about 1677) was an English Anglican Puritan minister, who was ejected from his position at St Alban, Wood Street in the Great Ejection of 1662.
+Later, his name was listed in the Declaration of Indulgence (1672) signifying that he was licensed to preach as a Presbyterian minister.
+His home was listed as Enfield, Middlesex.
+However, the Declaration was withdrawn a year later.

-Bridges studied at St. John's College, Cambridge and has been described as "much admired, though of a reserved disposition."
+Bridges studied at St. John's College, Cambridge and was described as "much admired, though of a reserved disposition."

 Bridges was a signatory to "A seasonable exhortation of sundry ministers in London" and "To the Christian reader, especially heads of families" the latter being a document attached to the Westminster Standards.